BEST ROME ITINERARY FOR 2 DAYS

 Explore Vatican City

-Vatican City isn’t really a place in Rome, but somehow it still is.
-This tiny country (the finest in the world, to be more precise) lies within Rome, and crossing countries is made easy.
+This tiny country (the smallest in the world, to be more precise) lies within Rome, and crossing countries is made easy.

-The home of the Pope is probably one of the most extreme places I have visited so far – so much “bling-bling“ and pomposity that it felt unreal.
+The Pope’s home is probably one of the most extreme places I have visited so far – so much “bling-bling“ and pomposity that it felt unreal.

 You can visit the Sistine Chapel for free, but I strongly recommend getting tickets for the museum as well and planning in at least half a day for this place.

-Have I mentioned that it gets extremely busy and crowded?
-Well, like all of Rome, this is the case (though, Vatican City isn’t part of Rome), so make sure you book your tickets in advance (even in January, there were long lines – which you can skip with “Skip the line“ tickets).
+Have I mentioned that it gets bustling and crowded?
+Well, like all of Rome, this is the case (though Vatican City isn’t part of Rome), so make sure you book your tickets in advance (even in January, there were long lines – which you can skip with “Skip the Line“ tickets).